ansible-middleware/amq/docs/static_cluster.md

 EOF
 ```

+As you can see, we listed the two instance by name, setting for each the Ansible connection driver to `podman`.
+We could alternatively set it in `ansible.cfg`.

 ## Configuration points for HA

 To tell the collection we wnat to deploy an HA node pair in active/standby, we need to set some parameters.